-As Babasahed was from an untouchable caste so he knew what it feels when people discriminate you without any fault of yours.
+As Babasahed was from an untouchable caste, he knew what it feels when people discriminate against you without any fault of yours.
 He did a great job in removing such social issues in India.
-Bahishkrit Hitakarini Sabha was the first organized attempt from his side to uplift the untouchables.
+Bahishkrit Hitakarini Sabha was the first organised attempt from his side to uplift the untouchables.
 He wanted to educate them for a better life.
-After this many public movements and marches had been initiated under his leadership that were meant to bring equality in the society.
+After this, many public movements and marches had been initiated under his leadership to bring equality in society.

-He was elected as a first law minister of independent India and appointed as a Chairman of the Constitution Drafting Committee.
+He was first elected a law minister of independent India and later was appointed as Chairman of the Constitution Drafting Committee.
 His role was to write a new Constitution for India.
-By keeping in mind to bring equality in society he did great for untouchables.
-For this, freedom of religion was defined the Constitution.
-He created the system of reservation by keeping in mind untouchable and their condition in that India.
+By keeping in mind to bring equality in society, he did great for the untouchables.
+For this, freedom of religion was defined as the Constitution.
+He created the system of reservation by keeping in mind untouchable and their condition in India.
 He worked for the improvement of the status of women in India.

-Not only this, but formation of the Reserve Bank of India in 1934 was also based on the ideas of Babasahed that he had presented to the Hilton Young Commission.
-He was a trained economist of his time and even written very intellectual books on economics.
-Amartya Sen who is a Nobel Prize winner in economics had said that Ambedkar is his father in economics.
+Not only this, but the formation of the Reserve Bank of India in 1934 was also based on the ideas of Babasahed that he had presented to the Hilton Young Commission.
+He was a trained economist of his time and had written many intellectual books on economics.
+Amartya Sen, who is a Nobel Prize winner in economics, had said that Ambedkar is his father in economics.

-Dr B. R. Ambedkar was truly a builder of a nation and a global leader instead of just a Dalit leader.
+Dr B. R. Ambedkar was indeed a builder of the nation and a global leader instead of just a Dalit leader.
 He is the one who had given the principles of social justice.

 Babasahed is one of those who had built India in her initial days.
-They fought to free India and then tried to build India of their dreams.
-To remember this great man, Ambedkar Jayanti is celebrated all across the country especially by the one who follow him.
-Today India needs greater leaders like him to compete and stay ahead at global level.
+To remember this great man, Ambedkar Jayanti is celebrated all across the country.
+Today, India needs more exceptional leaders like him to compete and stay ahead at the global level.